 What Are Your Demands?

-Area: Other Areas
+Area:

-Grade Level: Preschool, Primary/Elementary School
+Grade Level: Primary/Elementary School

-Topics: animals, demands, farms, organizing, reasoning, Social and political philosophy
+Topics: animals, demands, farms, organizing, reasoning, social and political philosophy

 Estimated Time Necessary: 45 minutes